What is Trauma? Understanding Beyond the Buzzword

 What Trauma Is Not

-With trauma becoming a more common topic, it's important to understand what doesn't constitute trauma.
-Everyday stress, disappointment, or challenging situations—while difficult—don't automatically qualify as traumatic experiences.
+With trauma becoming a more common topic, it’s important to understand what does not constitute trauma.
+Everyday stress, disappointment, or challenging situations—while difficult—don’t automatically qualify as traumatic experiences.

 Trauma isn’t about being “weak” or “sensitive.”
 It’s not something you choose or something you can simply “get over” through willpower alone.
 It’s also not always dramatic or obvious.
 Some of the most significant trauma happens quietly, through patterns of interaction with others rather than singular events.